Get $500 off the Wiley CPAexcel Platinum Course!

 Have you ever thought about challenging your CPA Exam score?
 If you ever get a 74 or face losing section credit as your 18-month window comes to a close, you might be very tempted to take this step.
 But the truth is that requesting a CPA Exam score appeal or score review is never a good idea.
 I’ll explain the process, fees, and success rates of score appeals and score reviews so you can see why you should skip these steps and move on to trying again.

 It generally takes a few weeks for the AICPA to get back to you.
-A reader who requested such CPA exam score review took 8 weeks.
+One reader who requested a CPA exam score review said the process took 8 weeks.

 It depends on the parts you are challenging.
 For example, it costs $200 for FAR.
 In my opinion, the examiner set the price such that it’s cheaper and less time-consuming to retake the test.

 According to the AICPA, the likelihood of a score change following score review is exceedingly small, or less than 1 percent of all requested score reviews since the inception of the computer-based test.